Do you ever find yourself struggling with an abundance of toys or trying to figure out activities for your child?

 For instance, the next time you are looking up a recipe to cook for dinner, read the method out loud.
 Or when you are trying to get directions to a party, you can show your kids how you are using your phone to get directions to your destination.

 Jenny does this when she is writing a blog post.

 I’ll say, I just wrote this blog here and this is my work that I do.
 I get to educate about respecting babies and children and so now so people can read it.
 I’m going to type it into the computer.
 So I’ll be right here doing that.
 While you’re playing and then I’ll be finished soon.

-Basically you want to make sure that you are modeling the behavior and habits you want your child to heave.
+You want to make sure that you are modeling the behavior and habits you want your child to heave.

 Did you love these tips from Jenny on how to enjoy your child more by doing less?
 Let me know in the comments what you think about this parenting technique.

-Check out everything Jenny is doing and to learn how you can incorporate RIE parenting, follow her on Instagram.
+Check out everything Jenny is doing, and to learn how you can incorporate RIE parenting, follow her on Instagram.

 Subscribe & Review in iTunes

 Have you subscribed to the Real Happy Mom podcast?
 If not, I’m encouraging you to do it today.

 I don’t want you to miss any upcoming episodes.
 I am planning on adding some bonus episodes that you won’t find on this website, and if you’re not subscribed, you might miss out on those.
 Click here to subscribe in iTunes!